10 Books That Predicted Future Events

 Aldous Huxley published this book in 1932.
 This captivating fiction book portrays a dystopian society in which individuals are subjected to strict technological control, and their emotions are manipulated through the use of drugs.

-9. A Space Odyssey by Odyssey
+9. 2001: A Space Odyssey by Arthur Clarke

 Photo Credit: Adobe Stock.

-A Space Odyssey is a book about science fiction written by Mr Arthur Clarke and published in 1968.
+2001: A Space Odyssey is a book about science fiction written by Arthur Clarke and published in 1968.
 This insightful book delves into the exciting world of space exploration and explores the fascinating intersection between humans and artificial intelligence.

 10. Ralph 124C 41+ by Hugo Gernsback